achi0899/achinoam-lab-book/_posts/2026_06_30_photophysiology_post.md

 ## Research aim

-The aim of this analysis was to compare photophysiological performance between samples exposed to **Light** and **Dark** treatments using PAM fluorometry data.
+The aim of this analysis was to compare photophysiological performance between samples of algae exposed to **Light** and **Dark** treatments using PAM fluorometry.

 ## Parameters analyzed